madelinebauer/AirlineSafety/README.md

   2. Infographic
   3. Presentation

+Many datasets were thoroughly analyzed throughout this project to investigate air travel safety.
 Please explore the 3 items above to determine whether air travel is safe or not.